 Introduction to Nanotechnology

 Introduction to Nanotechnology provides a broad overview of nanotechnology, discussing the fundamental science of nanotechnology and its applications to engineering, biomedical, and environmental fields.
-This course also focuses on the interdisciplinary nature of the course and how the different basic sciences merge into the field of Nanotechnology.
+We will discuss the interdisciplinary nature of nanotechnology and how the different basic sciences merge to create the field.

-The course provides a background of the understanding, motivation, implementation, impact, future, and implications of Nanotechnology.
-The course will also discuss specific applications of nanotechnology in electronic devices, biomedical fields, environmental solutions and energy production.
+The course provides a background of the understanding, motivation, implementation, impact, future, and implications of nanotechnology.
+The course will also discuss specific applications of nanotechnology in electronic devices, biomedical fields, environmental solutions, and energy production.
 This class is suitable for high school students interested in gaining a fundamental knowledge of nanoscience, in understanding current applications of nanotechnology, and in learning about future prospects in this field.
-A Field trip to the Boston Science Museum will enhance the classroom learning experience.
+A field trip to the Boston Science Museum will enhance the classroom learning experience.
 Class presentations and weekly quizzes will allow the students to demonstrate their understanding of the material.

-At the end of the course, the students will gain knowledge on the following:
+By the end of the course, the students will have gained knowledge in the following areas:

 - What nanotechnology is